theonejj/ansible-zfs_on_root/README.md

 ### Optional ZFS Native Encryption

 [ZFS Native Encryption](docs/zfs-encryption-settings.md) (aes-256-gcm) can be enabled for the root pool.
 If create swap partition option is enabled, then the swap partition will also be encrypted.
-The boot pool can not be encrypted natively and this script does not use LUKS encryption.
 From the [OpenZFS overview](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html#encryption):

-* ZFS native encryption encrypts the data and most metadata in the root pool.
-It does not encrypt dataset or snapshot names or properties.
+* ZFS native encryption encrypts the data and _most_ metadata in the root pool.
+It does not encrypt dataset names, snapshot names or properties.
-* The boot pool is not encrypted at all, but it only contains the bootloader, kernel, and initrd.
-(Unless you put a password in /etc/fstab, the initrd is unlikely to contain sensitive data.)
 * The system cannot boot without the passphrase being entered at the console.
-[Dropbear with Busybox](docs/dropbear-busybox-settings.md) support can be enabled to allow remote SSH access at boot to enter passphrase remotely.
+[Dropbear](docs/dropbear-settings.md) support can be enabled to allow remote SSH access at boot to enter passphrase remotely.

 ### SSHD Configuration Settings